3 - Chromosome Variation

 3.3_Cri-du-chat_B_Chromosome_Abnormality_2.jpg

-Figure 3.3 Cri-du-chat A) Patient affected with Cri-du-chat --- CriDuChat by Paola Mainardi is licensed under CC BY 2.0 B) Chromosome Abnormality --- Image created by SL
+Figure 3.3 Cri-du-chat A) A Cri-du-chat patient--- CriDuChat by Paola Mainardi is licensed under CC BY 2.0 B) A terminal deletion in chromosome 5 causes cri-du-chat. --- Image created by SL

 Key Questions

-• What change in chromosome structure produces cri-du-chat?
+• Which change in chromosome structure produces cri-du-chat?

 Duplications

-A duplication produces two copies of a structural gene on a single chromosome.
-Since the homologous chromosome contributes another copy of the same structural gene, a person with a duplication would now have three copies of the structural gene, instead of two copies.
-As the region of the chromosome that is duplicated gets larger, the phenotypic effect on the individual becomes more severe.
+A duplication produces two copies of the same structural gene on a single chromosome.
+Since the homologous chromosome contributes another copy of the same structural gene, a person with a duplication has three copies of a particular structural gene, instead of two copies.
+As the region of the chromosome that is duplicated gets larger, the phenotypic effect on the individual becomes increasingly severe.
 One example disease caused by a duplication is the neuropathic disease Charcot-Marie-Tooth disease type 1A (CMT type 1A), produced by a duplication on chromosome 17.

-Duplications and deletions can be produced simultaneously by the misalignment of synapsed homologous chromosomes during meiosis, followed by unequal crossing over (see figure 3.4).
-Unequal crossing over produces two gametes that contain normal chromosomes, a gamete with an interstitial deletion chromosome, and a gamete that contains a chromosome with a duplication.
+Duplications and interstitial deletions (see above) are often produced simultaneously by the misalignment of synapsed homologous chromosomes during meiosis, followed by unequal crossing over (see figure 3.4).
+Unequal crossing over produces four gametes; one gamete contains an interstitial deletion chromosome; a second gamete contains a chromosome with a duplication.
+The final two gametes contain contain chromosomes with the normal gene arrangement.

 3.4_Unequal_Crossing_Over_2.jpg

-Figure 3.4 Unequal Crossing Over Produces an Interstitial Deletion and a Duplication --- Image created by SL
+Figure 3.4 Unequal Crossing Over Produces an Interstitial Deletion and a Duplication.
+Two of the gametes contain normal gene arrangements, one gamete contains an interstitial deletion, while a final gamete contains a duplication.
+The letters on the chromosomes represent structural genes. --- Image created by SL

 Key Questions

-• How can a meiosis defect produce both a deletion and a duplication?
+• How can a meiosis defect produce a gamete with a deletion and another gamete with a duplication?

 • What human disease is caused by a duplication?

-Small duplications can sometimes be beneficial and are important in the formation of gene families, closely related genes that have similar but not identical functions.
+Small duplications can sometimes be beneficial and are important in the formation of gene families.
+Gene families are closely related genes that have similar DNA sequences and similar but not identical functions.
 For example, the globin gene family in humans is thought to have been formed by multiple duplications from a single ancestral globin gene (see figure 3.5).
-To form the globin gene family, the ancestral globin gene was duplicated to produce two identical genes on the same chromosome.
-These two genes then accumulated mutations independently over the course of thousands of generations to become specialized in their respective functions; one gene became a hemoglobin gene, the other became a myoglobin gene.
+To form the globin gene family, the ancestral globin gene was duplicated to produce two identical structural genes on the same chromosome.
+These two structural genes then accumulated mutations independently over the course of thousands of generations to become specialized; one gene became the hemoglobin gene, the other became the myoglobin gene.
 Later, the hemoglobin gene duplicated additional times followed by divergence through the continued accumulation of mutations.
-The current globin gene family, consisting of fourteen member genes, includes genes that encode the protein subunits of hemoglobin, which is specialized to carry oxygen in the bloodstream, and the protein subunits of myoglobin, which carries oxygen within muscles.
-The globin gene family is a good example of how gene duplication can produce the genetic variability necessary to drive evolution.
+The current globin gene family, consisting of fourteen structural genes, includes genes that encode the protein subunits of hemoglobin, which is specialized to carry oxygen in the bloodstream, and the protein subunits of myoglobin, which carries oxygen within muscles.
+The globin gene family is a good example of how gene duplication can produce the genetic variability needed to drive evolutionary change.

 3.5_Globin_Family_2.jpg